Planning Assistance Team — October 2006

 Henderson Point, Mississippi

-In the aftermath of Hurricane Katrina on August 29, 2005, Harrison County, one of Mississippi's three devastated coastal counties, was eager to rebuild but had not prepared nor adopted long-range comprehensive plans for any of its unincorporated communities.
+In the aftermath of Hurricane Katrina, Harrison County, one of Mississippi's three devastated coastal counties, was eager to rebuild, but had not prepared nor adopted long-range comprehensive plans for any of its unincorporated communities.
 Rebuilding and recovery would require zoning changes and capital improvements, pursuant to comprehensive community plans.
 Harrison County, however, did not have the funds or staff to complete the long-range comprehensive planning process in a timely manner.

 The Mississippi Chapter of the American Planning Association identified potential projects to help Mississippi's ravaged coastal communities rebuild and recommended that Henderson Point-Pass Christian Isles in Harrison County be the first to receive assistance from the Planning Assistance Team program.
 This project would not have been possible without the chapter's initiative and efforts.